What Are Money Scripts?

 Money Avoidance

 People who fall into the money avoidance category tend to believe money is evil.
-People with money are evil, having too much money is terrible, and even the accumulation or desire for wealth is negative.
+People with money are evil, having too much money is terrible.
+Even the accumulation or desire for wealth is negative.
 While it may have started as a coping mechanism for people in lower socioeconomic environments to feel better about their situation, it can lead to self-destructive financial behaviors.
 After all, you need money to survive, whether you like it or not.

 Money Worship or Money Focus